MrPowerScripts/reddit-karma-farming-bot/README.md

 # Reddit-Karma-Bot

-This bot is probably the reason you already saw that post on reddit.
+This bot is probably the reason you saw that post again on Reddit.

 ## Shameless self promotion